andeya/goutil/tpack/README.md

     // Unpack unpack i to go underlying type data. func Unpack(i interface{}) T

-    // TypeID returns the underlying type ID in current runtime.
+    // RuntimeTypeID gets the underlying type ID in current runtime.
+    // NOTE:
+    //  *A and A gets the same runtime type ID;
-    // It is 10 times performance of reflect.TypeOf(i).String()
+    //  It is 10 times performance of reflect.TypeOf(i).String().
-    func (t T) TypeID() int32
+    func (t T) RuntimeTypeID() int32

+    // Kind gets the reflect.Kind fastly.
+    func (t T) Kind() reflect.Kind

+    // Pointer gets the pointer of i.
+    // NOTE:
+    //  *A and A, gets diffrent pointer func (t T) Pointer() uintptr

     // TypeOf is equivalent to reflect.TypeOf.
     func (t T) TypeOf() reflect.Type